dmulholl/pyro/readme.md

     make release

-To run the test suite run:
+To build the debug binary and run the test suite run:

     make check